All Episodes

 It was the gorilla or the boy.

-Well, there's no that to me, there's no issue.
+Well, to me, there's no issue.

-But but you know, here's the thing though.
+But, you know, here's the thing, though.

-Let's just unfortunately think for a minute what would have happened if this little boy had died.
+Let's just unfortunately think for a minute what would have happened if this little boy had died on what happened if this little boy had a concussion and was severely brain trauma, right?

-The lawyers might be the lawyers might be lined up now.
+The lawyers might be lined up now.

-This is the this is yet to be resolved completely.
+This is yet to be resolved completely.

-The whole idea is you want it safe and secure for the people, but you know, I've been to I've been to exhibits where it seems like a lion or a tiger or a bear is very capable of jumping over the barriers that they have.
+But, you know, I've been to exhibits where it seems like a lion or a tiger or a bear is very capable of jumping over the barriers that they have.

 Exactly.

-You get on an airplane, yeah.
+You get on an airplane.

 I feel particularly safe in airplanes.

-Uh you get in a car, it's dangerous.
+You get in a car, it's dangerous.

-And these things happen in life, and I guess now the zoo is gonna have to build a barrier that is so high that you know you're gonna need a a 20 or 40 foot ladder to climb over it.
+And I guess now the zoo is going to have to build a barrier that is so high that you're going to need a 20 or 40 foot ladder to climb over it.

-I think parents also need to understand that zoos are places where wild animals are kept in a cage, and most likely they're not real happy about it.
+And parents also need to understand that zoos are places where wild animals are kept in a cage.

-So it is incumbent upon parents to really I mean, and I know, again, I said I have a busy little boy, so I get this, but really parents really need to keep a tight rein on their children because again, these are wild beasts.
+So it is incumbent upon parents to really, I mean, and I know, again, I said I have a busy little boy, so I get this, but really, parents really need to keep a tight rein on their children because, again, these are wild beasts.

 And what do wild beasts do?